LGBTQ culture in Philadelphia: 21st century

+In June 2017, Philadelphia adopted a revised version of the rainbow flag designed by the marketing firm Tierney that adds black and brown stripes to the top of the standard six-color flag, to draw attention to issues of people of color within the LGBTQ community.

 There are additional neighborhoods in Philadelphia with sizeable and/or growing LGBT populations: East Passyunk Crossing has been dubbed by some as the "New Gayborhood," and Mount Airy has a significant number of lesbian households.

+The city opened the Philly Pride Visitor Center in the Gayborhood in February 2026.